saiky-devops/AI-in-Devops/README.md

     * Discover recurring issues in deployment pipelines
     * Optimize resource allocation based on usage patterns
     * Identify gaps in existing processes and suggest improvements

+# AI Tools that Devops can use:

+* Github Copilot/Amazon Q
+* ChatGPT, Claude